Biden administration proposes changing how monkeypox vaccine is administered - NewsBreak

 Peter Marks, director of the Center for Biologics Evaluation and Research at the FDA, said the new dosing regimen for Jynneos should help ensure people can get both doses.

-“And we don’t want to give people a false sense of security if they resume activities that they had put a pause on because they erroneously think that they’re protected.”

-The post Biden administration proposes changing how monkeypox vaccine is administered appeared first on New Jersey Monitor .
+The post Biden administration proposes changing how monkeypox vaccine is administered appeared first on Daily Montanan .

 Comments / 0